DaniGuardiola/rpc-anywhere/README.md

 // chef-rpc.ts
 const chefRpc = createRPC<ChefSchema, WorkerSchema>({
-  transport: {
+  transport: createRestaurantTransport(),
-    send: (message) => sendToWorker(message),
-    registerHandler: (handler) => onWorkerMessage(handler),
 });

 // worker-rpc.ts
 const workerRpc = createRPC<WorkerSchema, ChefSchema>({
-  transport: {
+  transport: createRestaurantTransport(),
-    send: (message) => sendToChef(message),
-    registerHandler: (handler) => onChefMessage(handler),
 });
 ```

 Schema types are passed as type parameters to `RPC`.
-Note how the first one is the schema of the RPC being created, and the second one is the schema of the RPC on the other endpoint (a.k.a. the "remote" schema).
-This is why the order of the type parameters in the example is different for each endpoint.
+The first one is the schema of the RPC being created, and the second one is the schema of the RPC on the other endpoint (the "remote" schema).

-RPC Anywhere is transport-agnostic: you need to "teach" it how to communicate by giving it ways to send and listen for messages for the other endpoint.
-A common real-world example is communicating with an iframe through `iframeWindow.postMessage()` and `window.addEventListener('message', handler)`.
+RPC Anywhere is transport-agnostic: you need to specify it.
+A transport provides the means to send and listen for messages for the other endpoint.
+A common real-world example is communicating with an iframe through `window.postMessage(message)` and `window.addEventListener('message', handler)`.

 ### <a name='Messages'></a>Messages